nonomnonom/usdc-meeting-booker-contract/README.md

 ## Notes

 - Make sure to have sufficient Base Sepolia ETH for gas fees
-- Test USDC tokens are required for payments
+- Test USDC tokens are required for payments use another token for test, and deploy in your contract
-- Keep your private key secure and never commit it to git